staugur/isso/docs/docs/install.rst

 execute */opt/isso/bin/isso* directly.
 It will launch Isso from within the virtual environment.

-With a virtualenv active, you may now continue to :ref:`install-from-pypi`!
+With a virtualenv active, you may now continue to :ref:`install-from-pypi`.
 Of course you may not need a virtualenv when you are running dedicated virtual machines or a shared host (e.g. Uberspace.de).